 In some cases, surgery may be the safest and most effective treatment option.
 Whether it’s a preventive procedure to excise a precancerous lesion or a cosmetic treatment to improve the appearance of scars, the team at A to Z Dermatology provides the best treatment for you.

 The board-certified surgeons at A to Z Dermatology treat a wide range of conditions, including:

-If non-surgical SRT treatment isn’t possible or effective, surgical removal of skin cancer may be necessary.
+If IG SRT treatment isn’t possible or effective, surgical removal of skin cancer may be necessary.
 Melanoma, the most serious form of skin cancer, often requires surgery.
 You may also need surgery to remove a precancerous lesion before it turns into skin cancer.

 Existing moles may turn into melanoma.
 The team at A to Z Dermatology may recommend removing a mole as a preventive measure to decrease your risk for skin cancer.

 Benign or non-cancerous skin growths include skin tags, cysts, warts, and other skin lesions.
 If a benign skin growth causes pain, itching, or aesthetic concerns, you may want to have it removed.